Renovate a Bathroom in 24 Hours

 Want more quick bathroom remodeling inspiration from Hometalk?

 Here's a project focused on those ugly builder grade mirrors:

 Kristin painted her builder grade cabinets and replaced the hardware to give them a custom look, but she also added a backsplash and framed out the mirror.
-The result of these quick cosmetic changes was a dramatically different bathroom, without spending a lot of money or hiring a nearby San Diego contractor!
+The result of these quick cosmetic changes was a dramatically different bathroom, without a lot of money or time!